HomeArticlesHow ToPPF Maturity Calculation

 30% 10.14%

-For a person in the 30% bracket, a 7.1% PPF is equivalent to finding a 10.14% fully taxable investment — a threshold no bank FD currently reaches.
+For someone in the 30% bracket, a 7.1% PPF is equivalent to finding a 10.14% fully taxable investment, a bar no bank FD currently clears.

 Common Mistakes to Avoid

-Depositing after the 5th of the month.
-This is the most costly and most common mistake.
-On ₹1.5 lakh deposited on the 6th instead of the 1st, you lose one month's interest — around ₹890.
-Over 15 years of this habit, the cumulative loss exceeds ₹50,000 in foregone compounding.
+Depositing after the 5th of the month is the costliest and most common mistake here.
+Deposit ₹1.5 lakh on the 6th instead of the 1st and you lose one month's interest, around ₹890.
+Keep that habit up for 15 years and the cumulative loss exceeds ₹50,000 in foregone compounding.

-Not making the minimum ₹500 contribution in a year.
-Missing even one year's minimum makes the account inactive, blocking loan and partial withdrawal facilities.
-Set up an annual reminder or auto-transfer in April.
+Not making the minimum ₹500 contribution in a year is another trap.
+Miss even one year's minimum and the account goes inactive, blocking loan and partial withdrawal facilities.
+An annual reminder or auto-transfer set for April solves this easily.

-Confusing PPF account year with financial year.
-Your PPF account matures 15 full financial years after the year it was opened, not 15 calendar years from the date of account opening.
+Confusing PPF account year with financial year trips people up too.
+Your PPF account matures 15 full financial years after the year it was opened, not 15 calendar years from the account opening date.
 An account opened on 15 November 2010 matures on 1 April 2026 (at the end of FY 2025-26), not on 15 November 2025.

-Withdrawing at maturity and reinvesting in a taxable instrument.
-The EEE advantage compounds over time.
-Extending PPF for another 5 years (instead of withdrawing and reinvesting in an FD) keeps the entire corpus in a tax-free environment, dramatically outperforming taxable alternatives on an after-tax basis.
+Withdrawing at maturity and reinvesting in a taxable instrument gives up the EEE advantage that compounds over time.
+Extending PPF for another 5 years instead of withdrawing and moving into an FD keeps the entire corpus in a tax-free environment, which outperforms taxable alternatives substantially on an after-tax basis.

-Assuming the interest rate is fixed.
-The PPF rate is set quarterly by the government and can change.
-All projections in calculators are estimates based on the current rate.
-Plan conservatively by modelling scenarios at slightly lower rates (6.5%–6.8%) to stress-test your corpus against rate cuts.
+Assuming the interest rate is fixed leads to overconfident projections.
+The PPF rate gets set quarterly by the government and can change, so every calculator projection is an estimate based on the current rate.
+Plan conservatively by modelling scenarios at slightly lower rates (6.5% to 6.8%) to stress-test your corpus against rate cuts.

 Formula & Methodology